Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Primal Bounding

-For an \MSARO{} with continuous recourse, it is quite common to restrict the decisions $x_t(\xisupt)$ to an affine form, which, by breaking the temporal dependencies between stages, approximates problem \eqref{eqs:msaro-mono} with a static robust optimization problem.
-Let $\LDRUB$ be the bound obtained by applying such linear decision rules (LDRs) to the set of \emph{all} decision variables.
-Our goal in this section is to employ a new paradigm where a specific \emph{subset} of the decision variables $x_t(\xisupt)$ are enforced to follow a structured decision rule, leading to an approximation in the form of a 2ARO problem.
+To derive feasible policies to the \MSARO{} problem, it is quite common in the literature to restrict \emph{all} the decisions $x_t(\xisupt)$ to follow a simple functional form, such as an affine or piecewise constant decision rule.
+By breaking the temporal dependencies between stages, this approach approximates problem \eqref{eqs:msaro-mono} with a static robust optimization problem.
+Our goal in this section is to employ a new paradigm where a specific \emph{subset} of the decision variables $x_t(\xisupt)$ are enforced to follow a structured decision rule, leading to a restriction in the form of a 2ARO problem.
+We introduce this approach, two-stage decision rules for MSARO, in Section \ref{subsec:GeneralDecisionsRule}, then present its specific instantiation and possible solution methodologies in Sections \ref{sec:two-stage-LDR} and \ref{subsec:DecisionRulesDiscrete}. }